unoplatform/Uno.Wasm.Bootstrap/doc/features-interop.md

+---
+uid: Uno.Wasm.Bootstrap.JSInterop
+---
 ## Interoperating with Javascript

 The Uno boostrapper provides the ability to interoperate from and to Javascript from .NET.

 Two techniques are available:
 - The use of .NET 7's new generated interop features.
-It uses code generation to create performant, thread-safe and does not make of the unsafe javascript `eval`.
+It uses code generation to create performant, [CSP-Compliant](xref:Uno.Wasm.Bootstrap.Security), thread-safe interop and does not make of the unsafe javascript `eval`.
 - The use of the legacy C# `Interop.Runtime.InvokeJS(...)` and Javascript `mono_bind_static_method(...)`.

 ## Invoking C# code from Javascript